beginning of content

 The Australian Dietary Guidelines provide the following guidelines for servings each day:

-It may seem difficult to get enough serves of wholegrain foods every day.
+It may seem difficult to eat enough serves of wholegrain foods every day.
 Try to eat wholegrain or wholemeal varieties for half of your daily serves of bread and cereals.
 A serve of wholegrain or wholemeal foods is equal to:

 Dietary fibre absorbs fluid so it's important to drink enough liquid, including water.

-Can I have too much fibre?
+Can I eat too much fibre?

 Resources and support